UMBC Retrievers: Soccer

 The UMBC Retrievers men's soccer team won the America East Conference in 2010, receiving an automatic bid to the NCAA Division I Men's Soccer Tournament.
 The Retrievers won their first-round game against Princeton but lost in the second round in a shootout to a ranked William & Mary team.

 The 2010 team's star striker, Levi Houapeu, was drafted as the fifth pick in the third round of the 2011 MLS SuperDraft by the Philadelphia Union.
 He is the first UMBC player to be drafted into MLS.

 The men also won the conference in 2012, going to the NCAA Tournament once again.
 They won their first-round game against Old Dominion, but lost in penalty kicks in the second round to defending champion North Carolina.

-In 2013, the Retrievers led the country in overall record (16-1-3) and became the first team since 1997 to repeat as America East Conference champions.
+In 2013, the Retrievers led the country in overall record (16–1–3) and became the first team since 1997 to repeat as America East Conference champions.
 They were ranked #16 and earned a first round bye, as well as hosting UMBC's first-ever NCAA Tournament match in any sport.
 The Retrievers would fall in a penalty shootout for the third time in four years in the second round of the tournament, this time to UConn.

 In 2014, the Retrievers won their third straight America East Conference championship and advanced the furthest of any UMBC NCAA Division I team by beating the #12-ranked Creighton 4–3 on PKs, as the Retrievers reached the NCAA Men's Soccer Tournament semifinals.
 UMBC is the first team in tournament history to win four consecutive road games and to post shutouts in four consecutive games (which happened behind goalkeeper Billy Heavner and the back four of Jordan Becker, Oumar Ballo, Marquez Fernandez, and Spencer Williams against Wake Forest, #4-ranked Maryland, #13-ranked Louisville and #12-ranked Creighton) to reach the College Cup.

 The Retriever women's soccer team won their first American East Conference title and made their first NCAA tournament appearance in 2013, where they lost to #1-ranked Virginia Tech 2–0 in the first round.
-This was an amazing accomplishment considering the team had a cumulative record of 3-39-9 in their previous three years.
+This was notable considering the team had a cumulative record of 3-39-9 in their previous three years.